emmanuelansah247/codependesign/README.md

 ### STARTING

 #### Description
 This is a project I built using pieces from codepen.
 Each component is from a different codepen project.
 The front page of the website looks more like a movie website but I was trying to build something from the pieces I saw from codepen.
-The project was basically about converting and html page to a reactjs page.
+The project was basically about converting an html page to a reactjs page.

 #### Stack
 1. Reactjs